 While it’s possible that a doctor may not be able to

 pinpoint the source of hemolytic anemia, there are several diseases and even

 medications that can cause this condition.
 The following are some underlying

 - typhoid fever

-- HELLP syndrome (named for its characteristics: hemolysis,
+- HELLP syndrome (named for its characteristics,

-elevated liver enzymes, and low platelet count)
+which include hemolysis, elevated liver enzymes, and low platelet count)